Mother: E. Isobel Hawking

 April 26, 2007 - Becomes the first quadriplegic to experience zero gravity, aboard a Zero Gravity Corporation flight.

-October 2007 - "George's Secret Key to the Universe," the first in a series of children's sci-fi novels to help explain the universe, written with daughter Lucy is published.
+October 2007 - "George's Secret Key to the Universe," the first in a series of children's books to help explain the universe, written with daughter Lucy is published.

 November 30, 2008 - Is appointed by the Perimeter Institute for Theoretical Physics in Waterloo, Ontario to be its first Distinguished Research Chair.

-May 19, 2009 - "George's Cosmic Treasure Hunt," the second in the series of children's sci-fi novels written with daughter Lucy, is published.
+May 19, 2009 - "George's Cosmic Treasure Hunt," the second in the series of children's books written with daughter Lucy, is published.

 Is awarded the 2009 Presidential Medal of Freedom by President Barack Obama